Davis Films

 Davis Films is a French independent film production company founded by Samuel Hadida in 1990.
 It is best known for producing the Resident Evil and Silent Hill film series adapted from video games.

 It has been acting since the 1990s in partnership with other independent film companies in Hollywood, including Lionsgate, New Line Cinema, Screen Gems and Millennium Media.
 They were also in partnership with bigger Hollywood companies as well, Universal Pictures, Warner Bros.
-Pictures, Paramount Pictures, 20th Century Studios and DreamWorks Pictures.
+Pictures, Paramount Pictures, 20th Century Studios, DreamWorks Pictures and Columbia Pictures.